califano-lab/ARACNe3/README.md

 ## ARACNe3 (Algorithm for the Reconstruction of Accurate Cellular Networks ver.
 3) in C++

-This is a first prototype of the C++ implementation of `ARACNe3`.  `ARACNe3` presents multiple computational and theoretical improvements to the existing `ARACNe-AP` algorithm formulated in Java.
+`ARACNe3` is the C++ implementation of `ARACNe` which presents multiple computational and theoretical improvements to the existing `ARACNe-AP` implementation, formulated in Java Lachmann and colleagues in 2016.

-Please contact Aaron Griffin, Lukas Vlahos, or Andrew Howe for questions regarding this project.

-Aaron T. Griffin - atg2142@cumc.columbia.edu

-Lukas J. Vlahos - lv2395@cumc.columbia.edu

-Andrew R. Howe - arh2207@columbia.edu
+Lachmann A, Giorgi FM, Lopez G, Califano A. *ARACNe-AP: gene network reverse engineering through adaptive partitioning inference of mutual information.* **Bioinformatics.** 2016 Jul 15;32(14):2233-5. doi: [10.1093/bioinformatics/btw216](https://dx.doi.org/10.1093/bioinformatics/btw216).
+Epub 2016 Apr 23.

+Margolin AA, Nemenman I, Basso K, Wiggins C, Stolovitzky G, Dalla Favera R, Califano A. *ARACNE: an algorithm for the reconstruction of gene regulatory networks in a mammalian cellular context.* **BMC Bioinformatics.** 2006 Mar 20;7 Suppl 1:S7. doi: [10.1186/1471-2105-7-S1-S7](https://dx.doi.org/10.1186/1471-2105-7-S1-S7)

 ## Download